quii/lol-notes/readme.md

    - e.g If top is tank vs tank, not likely to be gank heavy, so ward to botside
 - Am i likely to be ganked?
    - What jungler do they have?
+   - What about support?
+   - Maybe go phase rush if ganks likely
    - If not, think about how to use priority
 - Play safe 3-4 mins
 - Don’t use CC/escape when pushed
 - Run away from jungle, not necessarily turret
 - Only pressure when you have numbers advantage
 - Bait baron to use gold advantages

+## First back thoughts

+- lost chapter is greedy, take if enemy jungle is behind, if we're ahead etc
+- otherwise, boots, dark seal